Beginner

 Recommended Article: How to Find MySQL PHP and Apache Configuration Files

-How to install Nano Text Editor
+How to Install Nano Text Editor on Linux

-How to install Nano Text Editor in Debian / Ubuntu
+Install Nano Text Editor in Debian / Ubuntu

 sudo apt-get install nano

-Wait for the installation process to complete and the Nano Text Editor installation is complete.
+Wait for the installation process to finish and the installation of Nano Text Editor is completed.

 yum install nano